FabLabNeuenstadt/firmware/MessageSpecification.md

                ---- (reserved)
 ```

+The speed and delay ranges from a numeric value from 0 (0000) to 15 (1111).
+The higher the number, the faster the speed and the longer the delay.
+A direction of 0 (0000) specifies a left direction, a direction of 1 (0001) specifies a right direction.

 ##### ANIMATION METADATA

 A *`ANIMMETA`* is a two byte (16 bit) length metadata field for animation type pattern.
-It encodes the frame rate in the first byte and the delay in the second byte.
+It encodes the frame rate in the lower nibble of the first byte and the delay in the lower nibble of the second byte.

 ```
-XXXXXXXX XXXXXXXX
+0000XXXX 0000XXXX
 <------> <------>
  SPEED     DELAY
 ```

+The speed and delay ranges from a numeric value from 0 (0000) to 15 (1111).
 ## Message format

 The message transmitted has to follow the following diagram: